-The rash can sometimes be surrounding just the skin incision, the entire body, or sometimes surrounding the entire joint.
-The rash is typically an allergic contact dermatitis erythematous (red) and papular (small, raised bumps in the skin).
+The rash can sometimes surround just the skin incision, the entire body, or the entire joint.
+The rash is typically an allergic contact dermatitis erythematous (red) and papular (minor, raised bumps in the skin).
 It is of variable presentation.
 The rash typically does not go away with topical treatments for hypersensitivity reactions

 Patch testing is commonly used to detect allergic contact dermatitis to metals.
 It is a test performed by testing your skin with small doses of the irritant.
-An allergist will then monitor for allergic patch test reactions to confirm if you have a contact allergy to metals.
 The sensitivity and specificity of this test are only 77% and 71% for determining if a patient has a hypersensitivity to metal.
-This test can be used to test for nickel allergies, chromium allergy, cobalt allergy, and cement allergy.
-Furthermore, an allergic reaction at the level of the skin, may not correspond to an allergic reaction at the level of the bone or muscle layer.
+An allergic reaction at the skin level may not necessarily correspond to an allergic reaction at the bone or muscle layer level.

-There are a few tests that have been created.
+A few tests have been created.
 None are widely available.